 Premiere Creative’s Comprehensive Approach To Email Marketing

+This may come as a surprise, but email marketing isn’t a new phenomenon.
 Did you know that the first email marketing campaign was launched in 1978?
 To put it differently, the roots of email marketing predate the modern Internet.
 Companies have been using direct electronic messaging to reach target customers for as long as computer networks have existed.
 Today, email marketing remains one of the most efficient and cost-effective ways for advertisers to reach customers.
 Whether you’re trying to reach out to a completely new audience of potential customers, hip existing customers to new products/services, or incentivize cart abandoners to come back and complete their purchases, email marketing remains the most effective tool at a marketer’s disposal.
 Even in 2019 – after decades of existence as a channel for communicating with customers – email marketing remains one of the most important elements for any advertisers marketing strategy.

 That said, the world of email marketing is unendingly complicated.
 There are many laws and guidelines enforced by government agencies specifically designed to protect consumers from spam.
 There are best practices to consider for email marketing creative.
-There are countless email marketing service providers – like MailChimp, Constant Contact, and Hubspot – that each have their own set of advantages and disadvantages.
+There are countless email marketing service providers – like MailChimp, Constant Contact, and HubSpot – that each have their own set of advantages and disadvantages.

 If that wasn’t enough, there are also targeting considerations, email list hygiene methodologies, and compliance issues.
-Failure to take any of the above-mentioned issues into consideration will could result in an ineffective and expensive email marketing effort.
+Failure to take any of the above-mentioned issues into consideration will result in an ineffective and expensive email marketing effort.
 Navigating the sea of complications that comes with email marketing requires expertise.
 It requires a partner with experience and up-to-the-minute knowledge of the internet marketing landscape.

 At Premiere Creative in Millburn New Jersey, we’ve worked for 26 years to perfect the art and science of email marketing.
 Our comprehensive suite of email marketing services helps clients exceed their benchmarks.
 Whether you’ve envisioned a brand awareness play, a direct response sales effort, or a fundraising campaign, our email marketing team has what you need to surpass your goals.
 For email marketing tips, read on.